 In addition to leading the 2-hour workshop, presenters are also asked to:

 - compose a short (700–900 word) article summarizing the topic for publication in the Koehler Center’s biannual Insights magazine.

 - record a three-minute video overview of the topic.
 The Koehler Center staff will work with you to record your video during the semester of your workshop.

 We know time and knowledge is valuable, so The Koehler Center offers a stipend of $300 upon completion of the workshop and submission of the article and video.
 If multiple people are involved, the $300 stipend can be divided as deemed appropriate by the group.

 How do I propose a Pedagogy in Practice workshop?

 If you are interested in leading a workshop, please note the following deadlines and submit your proposal below.

 Please direct any questions you may have to KoehlerCenter@tcu.edu.

-A Koehler Center staff member will be assigned to you, will reach out to coordinate workshop dates and times, and will assist with reviewing workshop materials, activity development, and participant takeaways.
+A Koehler Center staff member will reach out to coordinate workshop dates and times, and will be available to assist with reviewing workshop materials, activity development, and participant takeaways if desired.